PTortello/WebScraping/README.md

 # WebScraping
-Some web scraping and data handling
+Some web scraping and data handling.